people on Chicago's West Side have disabilities, are neurodivergent, or are learning English. Most local news isn't built for them.

 Detailed alt text enables screen reader users to understand visual content

-We're not just documenting the problem, we're using these findings to report differently from day one.
+We're using these findings to report differently from day one.
 This research informs everything from how we write headlines to how we design our website.

-17 participants across 8 states confirmed consistent barriers in accessing local news
+30 survey participants across the US and Canada confirmed consistent barriers in accessing local news

 While this research captured experiences nationwide, our reporting focuses exclusively on Chicago's West Side, where Chicago Health Atlas data shows 10,000 residents with vision difficulty and 15,500 with cognitive difficulty face these same barriers.